jonathanhefner/talent_scout/README.md

 Another helpful method is `ModelSearch#each_choice`, which will iterate over the defined choices for a given criteria.
-This can be used to generate links to variants of a search, or to generate options for a select box:
+This can be used to generate links to variants of a search:

 ```ruby
 class PostSearch < TalentScout::ModelSearch